Gurmeetkataria/Web-Engineering/01-ApnaCollege/Day-08/01-Notes.md

 3. Transform - Rotate
 Rotate is used to turn an element clockwise or counterclockwise by a certain angle.

+Useful for creating animated icons, rotated text, or dynamic layouts.

 css
 Copy
 Edit
 .box {
   transform: rotate(45deg); /* Rotates the element 45 degrees */
 }
-Useful for creating animated icons, rotated text, or dynamic layouts.

 4. Transform - Scale
 Scale increases or decreases the size of an element.
 It doesn’t affect the actual layout, just the visual appearance.

+Great for hover zoom effects on buttons or images.

 css
 Copy